MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 Microsoft Teams Toolkit enables you to build applications that capture events and send them as notifications to a personal, group chat, or a channel in Teams.
 You can send notifications as plain text or [Adaptive Cards](../../../task-modules-and-cards/cards/cards-reference.md).
 The notification bot template creates an app that sends a message to Teams with Adaptive Cards triggered by HTTP post request.

 The app template is built using the TeamsFx SDK, which provides a simple set of functions over Microsoft Bot Framework to implement your requirement.
-For example, in a scenario where a travel agency builds an app in Teams for their customers to keep them up-to-date with the weather forecast.
-In the following diagram, you can see a Teams app that sends notification to the travelers about the destination weather forecast:
+For example, a travel agency builds an app in Teams for their users to keep them up-to-date with the weather forecast.
+In the following flowchart, a Teams app notifies about the weather forecast to the users using an Adaptive Card:

 :::image type="content" source="../../../assets/images/notification-bot/notification-new-scenario-diagram.png" alt-text="weather forecast sample notification scenario" lightbox="../../../assets/images/notification-bot/notification-new-scenario-diagram.png":::